emelocoton189/uxd-research-repo/reflections/Coursera_EDHC_Strategic_Foresight_course.md

 * If testing content creation as a career: Post consistently for a month to measure engagement and see if I enjoy the process.
 * If considering going back to school: Audit a class or join a related community group to see if the subject truly excites me.

-The idea is to learn fast, fail small, and gather evidence before making a major decision.
+The idea is to learn fast, fail small, and gather evidence before making a major decision.<br><br>

 **9) Risks and mitigations: What could go wrong in each path, and how can I reduce or prepare for those risks?**<br>